rasriram/kafka-spark-streams/README.md

 Next, go back to "terminal #5 (Hive shell), and run the `select count(*)` to see if the data is being written to Hive.
 If you get something greater than zero, it's working!
 You can investigate further with different queries.

 ---
-## Wrapping Up

-Well that's it!
-It was a pretty simple example, but now you should be able to add different elements and make things more complicated / interesting!